rtqichen/torchdiffeq/FURTHER_DOCUMENTATION.md

  The function `odeint_adjoint` offers some adjoint-specific options.

  - `adjoint_rtol`,<br>`adjoint_atol`,<br>`adjoint_method`,<br>`adjoint_options`:<br>The `rtol, atol, method, options` to use for the backward pass.
 Defaults to the values used for the forward pass.

+ - `adjoint_options` has the special key-value pair `{"norm": "seminorm"}` that provides a more efficient adjoint solve when using adaptive step solvers, as described in the ["Hey, that's not an ODE"](https://arxiv.org/abs/2009.09457) paper.

  - `adjoint_params`: The parameters to compute gradients with respect to in the backward pass.
 Should be a tuple of tensors.
 Defaults to `tuple(func.parameters())`.
    - If passed then `func` does not have to be a `torch.nn.Module`.